- Replication >

 In some cases, you can use replication to increase read capacity.
 Clients have the ability to send read and write operations to different servers.
 You can also maintain copies in different data centers to increase the locality and availability of data for distributed applications.

 A replica set is a group of mongod instances that host the same data set.
 One mongod, the primary, receives all write operations.
 All other instances, secondaries, apply operations from the primary so that they have the same data set.

 The primary accepts all write operations from clients.
 Replica set can have only one primary.
-Because only one member can accept write operations, replica sets provide strict consistency.
+Because only one member can accept write operations, replica sets provide strict consistency for all reads from the primary.
 To support replication, the primary logs all changes to its data sets in its oplog.
 See primary for more information.

 The secondaries replicate the primary’s oplog and apply the operations to their data sets.
 Secondaries’ data sets reflect the primary’s data set.
 If the primary is unavailable, the replica set will elect a secondary to be primary.
 By default, clients read from the primary, however, clients can specify a read preferences to send read operations to secondaries.
-See secondaries for more information
+Reads from secondaries may return data that does not reflect the state of the primary.
+See secondaries for more information.

 An arbiter will always be an arbiter.
 A primary may step down and become a secondary.
 A secondary may become the primary during an election.

 Secondaries apply operations from the primary asynchronously.
 By applying operations after the primary, sets can continue to function without some members.
 However, as a result secondaries may not return the most current data to clients.

 When a primary does not communicate with the other members of the set for more than 10 seconds, the replica set will attempt to select another member to become the new primary.
 The first secondary that receives a majority of the votes becomes primary.